Laravel Telescope: Monitor, Debug, And Improve Your Laravel APP with Easily

 What is Laravel Telescope?

-Advantages of Using Laravel Telescope
+Why You'll Love Using Laravel Telescope

-Key Features of Laravel Telescope
+Core Features of Laravel Telescope

 1. HTTP Request Monitoring

-• URL and HTTP method.
+• URL and HTTP method details

-• Response status and time.
+• Response status codes and timing information

-• Request headers and parameters.
+• Request headers and parameters

-• Session data.
+• Session data tracking

 1. Database Query Analysis